JAAdrian/MatlabPrintFigure/README.md

 obj.Profile = '<Tab>
 ```

 to get a list of all available profiles in the profile folder.
 The `PrintFigure` class uses `parsejson.m` by [bastibe](https://github.com/bastibe/transplant) which is part of a Python bridge to MATLAB.

+**Note!**

+> If you encounter the problem that a newly created profile of you won't be found by the class, stating the following message:
+> ```matlab
+> Error using matlab.system.StringSet/findMatch
+> profilename is not a valid setting for the Profile property.
+> ```
+>
+> simply call
+> ```matlab
+> clear classes
+> ```
+> and start over.
+This time, the class/object will rescan the profiles folder for new profiles

 ## Changing the File Format for Printing